-All these items are responsible for the success of a quality process and the above mentioned ideas are relevant items for an effective quality management system - whether the manufacture sector is considered or the services one.
-Any quality process looking for certification will be achieved according to a standard form - which can be filled out in any part of the world - named ISO 9001.
+All these items are responsible for the success of a quality process and the above mentioned ideas are relevant items for an effective quality management system - whether the manufacture sector is considered or the services sector.
+Any quality process looking for certification will be achieved according to a standard form that can be filled out in any part of the world, in other words, the organizations will have to follow ISO 9001.
 The main chapters of this standard are designed in order to grasp the entire organization.
 In a simple scheme, all the procedures will include: